 The Foundation for Criminal Justice preserves and promotes the core values of the National Association of Criminal Defense Lawyers and the American criminal justice system.
-Ongoing and recent projects supported by the FCJ include an unprecedented study of obstacles to restoration of rights and status after conviction; a conference to identify concrete and easily-achieved solutions to racial disparities in the criminal justice system; an ongoing series of events to celebrate the 50th anniversary of the Supreme Court’s landmark Gideon v.
-Wainwright decision; free trainings for lawyers on a variety of topics including representing juveniles accused of wrongdoing and individuals facing immigration-related collateral consequences of conviction; and efforts to improve indigent defense in federal and state courts.
+Ongoing and recent projects supported by the FCJ include unprecedented studies of the federal indigent defense system, barriers to disclosure of exculpatory information, and obstacles to restoration of rights and status after conviction; efforts to identify concrete and easily-achieved solutions to racial disparities in the criminal justice system; free trainings for lawyers on a variety of topics including representing juveniles accused of wrongdoing and individuals facing immigration-related collateral consequences of conviction; and efforts to improve indigent defense in federal and state courts.

 Privacy in the Digital Age:

 The Foundation for Criminal Justice held its 2015 awards dinner on July 24, 2015, on Privacy in the Digital Age: Freedom, the Fourth Amendment, and the Future.
 The Fourth Amendment is the starting place in the work to protect privacy and individual liberty.

 Watch the speeches and learn more about the FCJ's 2015 awards dinner.

 Read about the FCJ's 2014 awards dinner.